muhamad-ahsan/dot-advanced-dictionary/README.md

 ```

 # Nuget
-The package can be downloaded from nuget with the following link:
+The package can be downloaded from nuget with the following link (or copy and paste directy in package manager console):

 [Install-Package DotAdvancedDictionary](https://preview.nuget.org/packages/DotAdvancedDictionary/1.0.0.1)